khangluu4903/California-Housing-Price-Prediction/README.md

-In this project:
+In this project, I did the following:
-I Built a multiple linear regression model to predict housing prices in California using the California Housing Data set.
+- Utilized pandas, numpy, matplotlib, and seaborn for data manipulation, visualization, and exploration.
-I Conducted data exploration and transformation, including log transformations of skewed variables.
+- Conducted data exploration and transformation, including log transformations of skewed variables to achieve a normal distribution.
+- Employed scikit-learn for splitting the data into training and testing sets, as well as for fitting the linear multiple regression model.
+- Utilized statsmodels for additional statistical analysis, including checking coefficients, p-values, and model summary statistics.
-I Evaluated the model, achieving an R-squared value of 0.686, indicating that the model explains about 68.6% of the variation in housing prices
+- Achieved R-squared value of 0.686, indicating th3 model explains about 68.6% of the variation in housing prices.